chgenly/pico-wwwvb/README.md

 - press the BOOTSEL button on the pico.
 - Plug your pico into your computer.
 - release the button.
-- A folder should open up showing the contents of the pico flash.
+- A folder should open up showing the contents of the Pico flash.
-- Copy build/src/pico_wwvb.uf2
+- From the visual studio explorer view, drag build/src/pico_wwvb.uf2 to the Pico's folder.

 ## Parts